hyperledger/fabric/docs/source/peers/peers.md

 The target peer, selected by the client application, executes the transaction by invoking chaincode --- this step can be described as simulating the transaction, because it runs the transaction without any effect on the ledger.
-The peer then returns its transaction result to the client.
+The target peer then returns its proposal response to the gateway service.

-The gateway service also forwards the transaction proposal to the required *endorsing peers* (based on the endorsement policies), which also execute the transaction and return their results to the peer.
-The gateway service collects all responses, and if they collectively satisfy the endorsement policies, forwards the transaction to the ordering service.
+The gateway service also forwards the transaction proposal to the required *endorsing peers* (based on the endorsement policies), which also execute the transaction and return their results to the gateway service.
+The gateway service collects all responses and creates a transaction envelope — which it returns to the client (SDK) for signing.
+After the client sent the signed envelope back to the gateway service, the gateway service forwards the envelope to the ordering service.

 If the proposed transaction would write to a private data collection, (as *transient* data) the client application must explicitly specify the organizations required for endorsement.